 7. ICDR Form:The ICDR Form for commencement of an IRP should be amended to make it clearer that the Claimant is not agreeing to be bound by those parts of the ICDR Rules and procedures which have been superseded by the ICANN IRP Supplementary Procedures.
 This is an action items for ICANN Legal.

-Rationale: On reviewing the current form, the IOT concluded that the Claimant is asked to confirm its agreement to certain obligations, such as payments to ICDR, for which, under the ICANN Bylaws and IRP Rules, it is not actually responsible.A Claimant shall file a written statement of a Dispute with the ICDR
+Rationale: On reviewing the current form, the IOT concluded that the Claimant is asked to confirm its agreement to certain obligations, such as payments to ICDR, for which, under the ICANN Bylaws and IRP Rules, it is not actually responsible.

-no more than 120 days after a Claimant becomes aware of the material effect of the action or inaction giving rise to the Dispute;
+4B: Time to File

+A Claimant shall file a written statement of Dispute with the ICDR within the following timeframes:

+for Disputes challenging Board or Staff action, within 120 days after the date on which the Claimant became aware of, or reasonably should have become aware of, being materially affected by the action being challenged in the Dispute; or

 Rationale: This is consistent with ISP Rule 4, and had received significant support during previous public comment, over the original proposal of 45 days.